ultrabug/mkdocs-static-i18n/README.md

           Topic2: Sujet2
 ```

+## Localized content can diverge from the default version

+Since version 0.20 of the plugin, localized content can diverge from the
+default language version.
+This means that you can have pages that are specific
+to some languages without any problem.

+See #59 if you need more information about this.

 ## Compatibility with the search plugin

 If you enabled the `search` plugin embedded with MkDocs, this plugin will